 There have been talks of expansion to cities like Miami, but the logistics of such an expansion require a lot of money and cooperation from city governments.
 It is likely the MLS will grow in the next couple of years, but they still will not be able to attract talented players in their prime.
 US soccer development is behind other countries, save for the rare exception of players like Christian Pulisic (who is currently enjoying success in the Bundisliga), so it will be a while before American players break into the world of soccer.
 The US international team has won several tournaments, most recently the Gold Cup, and has gained quite a following, perhaps more so than the other domestic teams.
 While the game of soccer has gained more popularity across the US, many American fans follow the more experienced European teams.

-BETTING ON SOCCER LEAGUES AROUND THE WORLD
+BETTING ON SOCCER LEAGUES AROUND THE WORLD In 2023

 The MLS teams are included in the legal soccer betting lines found at relevant sportsbooks, however more bets are placed on the teams across the pond.
 There are UK football betting options that are only available to non-USA bettors, as well as USA soccer betting sites that accept Americans seeking legally licensed sports betting entertainment.
 Regardless of where you are betting from, you will find lines are all of these renowned soccer leagues from around the world.